Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/proposal.md

-Super Gorilla Weightlifting
+# Super Gorilla Weightlifting

+**Project Idea:**

-   This app will be a collection of all different lifting styles to cater to all different types of lifters in the community.
-The app will allow users to choose the lifting path that they want to follow like powerlifting, crossfit, bulking, etc. Based on what the user chooses the app will generate a workout plan for them for each month they choose to use the app.
-User will be able to track their lifting progress and see what recommended weight they should be using for the lifts.
+This app will be created with the vision that anybody that wants to lift will be able to use this app.
+I want this app to cater to beginner lifters all the way through to advanced lifters.
+I hope to make the app easy to use and reliable for the users.
+The app will allow users to choose the lifting path that they want to follow like powerlifting, crossfit, weight loss, etc.
-The app will also gives tips on how to keep correct form during the weight training so beginners will be less likely to get hurt.
-This will allow the app to be used by anyone and everyone that choose to become a better version of themselves.

-   Some existing apps that are currently out right now are apps like PH3 Powerlifting.
-This app is set for a 13 week lifting cycle that gives you specific workouts and goals to gain strength.
-This is a simple for but very effective and reliable.
-The app is basic in terms of lifting programs so it does not have very many glitches or ways for the app to run slowly.
-The way the app runs is how I want to plan and run my app.
-I want my app to run smoothly with no glitches so it will be a reliable source that everyone likes to use.
-Anther app that is on the market right now is the Alpha Progression App.
-The app uses A.I. to generate workout plans, based on available equipment and experience.
-This is something I would like to look into when it comes to generating workouts for the app users when they choose the path they desire.
+**Main Features:**

+When researching other weightlifting apps I came across a feature that was used by one app that I really want to include in my app.
+That is adding helpful tips besides the lift the user is doing at that time to help them maintain and keep good form throughout the entire lifting motion.
+This will be especially helpful to lifters that are just beginning their weight training and will lower the chances of them getting hurt during a lift.
+A feature that almost comes with every lifting app is the ability to track your progress as much as you would like.
+This is a feature that I would also like to add in with my app, I like the idea that users will be able to track what they do for each workout so they would be able to make more progress.
+I also want to add a feature that at the start of the app you choose the path you desire and you also put your max weights for some of the main lifts.
+This will allow the app to show the user what weight they should use during the lifting sessions to insure progress.
+Based on what lifting journey the user uses the app will give them monthly workouts they can use for however long they wold like.